-- Members agree to keep their holdings up to date in their local catalog. - Provide DLIS with appropriate reports as requested. - Identify themselves as FLIN libraries if borrowing from outside of the statewide resource sharing platform. - Notify DLIS of any changes in their membership status.
+- Members agree to maintain their holdings in the statewide group catalog, FLIN SHAREit. - Provide DLIS with appropriate reports as requested. - Identify themselves as FLIN libraries if borrowing from outside of the statewide resource sharing platform. - Notify DLIS of any changes in their membership status.